laurenceyoon/how-to-organize-ismir/chairs-virtual/README.md

   - Integrate with in-person for seamless experience.
   - Collect feedback for iterative improvements.
 - This Year's Choices (2025 example)
-  - Platforms: Zoom for sessions; Gather.town for networking.
+  - Platforms: Zoom for sessions; Gather.town for networking; **YouTube for livestreaming oral sessions**.
   - Support: Dedicated help desks; hybrid coordination.
   - Feedback: Post-event surveys; real-time monitoring.
+  - **YouTube livestream benefits**: Attendees late to morning sessions can watch live remotely, then catch up on missed content by rewinding.
+Very practical and well-received.

 ## Rationale & Consequences
 Reliable virtual setups ensure inclusivity and engagement, preventing exclusion of remote participants.
 Inconsistencies can lead to technical failures or poor experiences.